 - The school's ethos encourages students to raise concerns with staff, knowing that they will be listened to, believed, and valued.
-Students are reminded of this ethos and how to respond if they are worried about peer-on-peer abuse through the SRE curriculum, assemblies, school displays and posters advertising helplines e.g Childline. - Systems are in place for students to confidently report abuse, knowing their concerns will be taken seriously. - We deliver a Relationships and Sex Education and Health Education curriculum in line with the DfE statutory guidance.
+Students are reminded of this ethos and how to respond if they are worried about child on child abuse through the SRE curriculum, assemblies, school displays and posters advertising helplines e.g. Childline. - Systems are in place for students to confidently report abuse, knowing their concerns will be taken seriously. - We deliver a Relationships and Sex Education and Health Education curriculum in line with the DfE statutory guidance.
 This develops students' understanding of healthy relationships, acceptable behaviour and keeping themselves safe.
 This curriculum is broad, balanced and covers a range of safeguarding themes.
-It is progressive across the year groups. - Staff receive regular training to ensure they know the signs and indicators which may suggest a student is at risk of peer-on-peer abuse and understand their role and responsibilities to report to the safeguarding team as soon as possible.
+It is progressive across the year groups. - Staff receive regular training to ensure they know the signs and indicators which may suggest a student is at risk of child on child abuse and understand their role and responsibilities to report to the safeguarding team as soon as possible. - Our school has a zero-tolerance approach to abuse and regular staff training ensures that incidents of child on child abuse are never passed off as 'banter', part of growing up or 'boys being boys'.
+All incidents of child on child abuse are reported to the safeguarding team. - The school has a behaviour policy in place which is regularly reviewed and sets out the expectations about appropriate behaviour.
+Our policy makes clear that child on child abuse is not acceptable, will never be tolerated and is not an inevitable part of growing up. - Following an incident where sexually harmful behaviour has been identified, the safeguarding team will ensure that risk to siblings is considered.

-- Our school has a zero-tolerance approach to abuse and regular staff training ensures that incidents of peer-on-peer abuse are never passed off as 'banter', part of growing up or 'boys being boys'.
-All incidents of peer-on-peer abuse are reported to the safeguarding team. - The school has a behaviour policy in place which is regularly reviewed and sets out the expectations about appropriate behaviour.
-Our policy makes clear that peer on peer abuse is not acceptable, will never be tolerated and is not an inevitable part of growing up. - Set out below are the different types of peer-on-peer abuse and the systems in place to respond to these.
+Set out below are the different types of child on child abuse and the systems in place to respond to these.